At a Glance

 The ryokan has only 8 rooms, so it feels traditional, intimate and welcoming

-Sit around the 'irori' hearth, a local fireplace that takes center stage in the property
+Sit around the 'irori' hearth, a local fireplace that takes centre stage in the property

 One of the few remaining high quality ryokans with a traditional Gassho-zukuri thatched roof